 Queen's University

-Sponsor: Prof. Kevin McElcheran
+Faculty Sponsor: Prof. Kevin McElcheran

 Paper: Reverse Vesting Orders: An Inquiry into the Emerging Phenomenon and Surrounding Concerns